-Whether you have a baby or a couple of teenagers, you'll know that Laundry often feels never-ending.
+Whether you're an empty-nester or your kids still live at home, you'll know that Laundry often feels never-ending.
 It's a task that not many people like doing and a poorly designed laundry space only makes it more of a chore.
 However, with a few smart design ideas, you can make laundry less of a hustle and maybe even enjoyable.
 I have listed below 5 design solutions to implement to help get you through all that laundry in record time!

 1 | Pull-out laundry hampers